neelsmith/greeklang/morphology/documentation/dictionaries/index.md

 Note that when analyzed, pronouns and nouns are analyzed identically (GCN); adjectives differ in having degree as well.

+Nouns must include:

+- URN for stem
+- URN for lexical entity
+- stem
+- gender
+- an inflectional class (see full list elsewhere)
+- symbol for persistent accent.
+Logic is determined from *longest form*.
+Example: μήνις  with gen. μήνιος .
+Stem, penult.

+Optionally include lexicon- or project-specific tags expressed with FST tokens.

 ### other